DIT112-V21/group-10/README.md

 ## Why did we make?
 What problem was solved?
 - Tank will solve the issue of how to detect objects, and will assist App users in hunting down these objects and crash into them (mainly other bots/smartcars)
 - It can be used to cause mayhem and destruction (i.e. the dark side) and learn the findings and experience to avoid the same in real world (i.e. the noble side)
+- It can be used as a tool for anger management and control.

 ## How did we make?
-What kind of technology we used?
+What kind of technology and resources we used?
-We will use OpenCV in combination with an Android app, in order to detect objects in the SMCE world.
-Technologies we will use:
-- C++
-- Python
-- OpenCV
-- Android/Java
 - SMCE
+- Arduino IDE
+- Android Studio
+- Java
+- OpenCV for object detection
+- XML
+- C++?
+- Python?
+- SmartCar Library
+- Github
+- Eclipse
+- Intellij IDEA
+- Visual Studio Code
+- Google Drive
+- Discord
-- GitHub
+- Zoom

 ## Demo Video

-## Architecture

-## Resources Used

 ## Game Tutorial for Users
 https://github.com/DIT112-V21/group-10/blob/readme/androidGeoBot/app/src/main/assets/tank_tutorial_white.pdf

 ## "Get Started" Guide for Developers
-1. Download and install SMCE, Android Studio, OpenCV
+1. Download and install softwares like SMCE, Android Studio, OpenCV, Github
-2. Clone remote repository
+2. Download/clone remote repository
-3. Read readme of each folder to know how to setup or use.
+3. Read readme.md available in each folder to know how to prepare development environment
+4. Open SmartCar.ino in Arduino IDE and SMCE
+5. Open app in Android Studio

-## Project Team
+## Development Team
+- Hannah Shiels
+- Himank Meattle
+- Irina Levkovets
+- Lucas Nordgren
+- Maryam Esmaeili Darestani
+- Michael Araya